Hyundai Venue: GCC

 The Venue was launched in the GCC countries in January 2023.
 Imported from India, it is powered by the 1.6-litre petrol engine and offered in three trim levels; SEL, SE, and Limited.

 North America

-In the North American market, the Venue is powered by the 1.6-litre Smart stream gasoline straight-four engine producing 121 hp and 113 lbft of torque.
+In the North American market, the Venue is powered by the 1.6-litre Smartstream petrol straight-four engine producing 121 hp and 113 lbft of torque.
 Both a 6-speed manual transmission (available only on base SE trim) and an Intelligent Variable Transmission (IVT) will be available (the latter is standard on the SEL and Denim, optional on the SE), and the Venue is available exclusively with front-wheel drive (FWD).
 Trim levels are base SE and up-level SEL.
 The manual transmission model was discontinued for the year 2021 due to low sales.

 There is also a lifestyle version called the Venue Denim, only available in Denim Blue with a White roof combined with a Denim and light grey leatherette interior.
 The Denim was renamed to the Limited trim after the 2021 model year.
 The Limited trim was discontinued after the 2025 model year.